TheInvincibleRalph/Data-structures-and-algorithm/Data-structure/queue/circular-queue/concept.md

  ## Simulation of the Full Condition

 1. **Initialization**:
    - Create a circular queue with a capacity of 5.
-The underlying array has 6 slots.
+The underlying array, however, should have 6 slots.
    - `front` and `rear` both start at 0.

 2. **Enqueue Operations**: